Macrometacorp/docs/docs/graphs/graph-queries/shortest-path.md

 - Start at the vertex **A**.
 - Finish with the vertex **D**.

 In this example, the shortest path between **A** and **D** is through vertices A, B, C and D in that order.
-The shortest path statement will return the following pairs:
+The shortest path statement returns the following pairs:

 | Vertex | Edge  |
 |--------|-------|